Taxes & Finance

 Foreign Earned Income Exclusion: Complete Guide for 2025

-The FEIE allows qualifying expats to exclude up to $130,000 of foreign-earned income from US taxes.
-Learn who qualifies and how to claim it.
+The FEIE lets qualifying American expats exclude up to $130,000 of 2025 foreign wages from US tax.
+Here's how to qualify, file, and avoid costly mistakes.

 FBAR and FATCA: What Every Expat Must Report